ncatlab/nlab-content/pages/2/2/6/9/19622/content.md

 ## Idea

-Often in [[category theory]], requirements that certain things "be isomorphic" are more precisely stated as saying that a certain "canonical" morphism is invertible.
+Often in [[category theory]], requirements that certain things "be [[isomorphism|isomorphic]]" are more precisely stated as saying that a certain "canonical" [[morphism]] is [[invertible morphism|invertible]].
 However, in certain situations, it happens that the existence of a non-canonical isomorphism automatically *entails* the "correct" stronger property that the canonical morphism is invertible.

 For now, see the references for details.